 6. How Many Homes Does Stars & Stripes Homes, Inc. Manage?

-Stars & Stripes Homes, Inc.serves 600+ homeowners and one foreign government embassy (England).
+Stars & Stripes Homes, Inc.serves 500+ homeowners and one foreign government embassy (England).
 Most of the homes we manage are located in the Denver-Aurora Metro Area and have a market value in the $150,000.00 to $500,000.00 price range!
 Stars & Stripes Homes, Inc. is a medium size company that is neither too large nor too small - but the right size to provide the quality services customers need and receive.
 All of our Property Managers are licensed, insured and are full time.
-All Stars & Stripes Homes, Inc. Property Managers are members of the National Association Of Residential Property Managers (NARPM) and the National Association of Realtors (NAR).
+All Stars & Stripes Homes, Inc. Property Managers are members of the National Association Of Residential Property Managers (NARPM), the National Association of Realtors (NAR), the Colorado Association of Realtors (CAR) and the South Metro Denver Realtor Asociation (SMDRA).
 They all adhere to the NARPM Code Of Ethics and NAR Code Of Ethics.
 Our Property Managers typically manage between 50 and 125 homes, Stars & Stripes Homes, Inc. is a home-grown Colorado company!
 Not a franchise!
 Our Full Time Property Managers are supported by an in-house Accountant/Book Keeper and full time Administrative Support Staff.

 7. Who Screens The Tenant?